 When it comes to filing your taxes, there are a lot of free options that allow eligible tax payers to avoid expensive filing fees.
 A number of leading tax software providers provide free e-filing options via the IRS’ free file program.
-For the 2019-20 filing season, you can use free e-Filing (online tax software filing) if your adjusted gross income (AGI) is $69,000 or less.
+You can use free e-Filing (online tax software filing) if your adjusted gross income (AGI) is $71,000 or less.
 Most tax software provides guidance through the filing process via asking simple questions and putting your answers on the right forms.
 If does all the math and checks for accuracy, which makes it a better option than filing manually via paper forms.

 3. Can I file a Tax Extension?
 How?

 Inside your head, you scream, “I need more time to file my taxes!”
 But before you stress out realize that the IRS offers a 6-month tax filing deadline extension that is not that hard to get.
 In fact over 12 million Americans (covering 8% of all returns) request an extension every year.
 It’s always a better strategy to prepare and file a tax return or request a tax extension even if you can’t pay your entire tax bill.
 The penalties for doing nothing are far higher.
 To file for a tax extension you can go the IRS website and request it directly there.
 Or most online tax software providers can also file the extension on your behalf.